This document describes procedures for requesting interpreters for each of the following groups:

 - matters referred to Magistrates Court

 For new arrests, an AUSA should notify the Magistrates Clerk's Office as soon as he or she becomes aware that an interpreter will be needed, specifying the number of defendants and the language.
-Then the Magistrate Clerk will notify the interpreters office.
+Then the Magistrate Clerk's Office is expected to notify the Interpreters office.
+Nevertheless we strongly encourage AUSAs to notify us directly.

-When a case is wheeled out to a district judge, the AUSA should call the judge's chambers to inform them that the judge has received a case, so as to schedule an initial pretrial conference.
-The new policy requires that in this phone call, the AUSA also inform the courtroom deputy of any defendant who needs an interpreter, and of what language.
+According to the practice in the SDNY, when a case is wheeled out to a District Judge, the AUSA contacts the judge's chambers to inform them that the judge has received a case, so as to schedule an initial pretrial conference.
+At that point the AUSA should also inform the courtroom deputy of any defendant who needs an interpreter, and of what language.

-Once the case goes before the district judge, the courtroom deputy (or law clerk) will become responsible for ordering the interpreter for any in-court proceeding.
-A new on-line system has been designed for this purpose.
+Once the case goes before the District Judge, the courtroom deputy (or law clerk) is responsible for scheduling interpreters for court proceedings before that Judge.

-(Note: interpreters for proffers or government witnesses are coordinated through Michelle Harris of your office.)
+Note that interpreters for proffers or government witnesses are coordinated through your office.

 It is not always possible to accommodate unscheduled interviews in the cellblock.
 The same interpreter who is covering the court proceeding may assist you so long as the office has been notified and there are no prior scheduling conflicts.
 In-court proceedings take priority.
 Interpreter assistance in the cellblock is provided to a maximum of 60 minutes per interview.